top of page

 definition of holistic graphic

-Holistic therapies are based on looking at the 'whole' person, and this is what a 'Holistic Esthetician'/Skin Care Therapist does when treating your skin.
+Holistic therapies are based on looking at the 'whole' person, and this is what a 'Holistic Esthetician' does when working with your skin.
 Your skin is your first line of defense from the environment and it works with other body and organ systems to maintain homeostasis.
 Beneath the skin is an intricate combination of muscles, tissues, bones, arteries, nerves, glands and meridians that must work harmoniously together.
 This means that your skin plays a key roll in your overall health and well being.
 This also means that when a true 'Holistic Esthetician' evaluates and treats you, they will gather information not only about your skin, but also about your diet, lifestyle, and physical and emotional wellness as these things are all connected.

 the skin health body connection wellness graphic